iamfinnz/OCRKTM/README.md

 # OCRKTM
-Source code to extract NIM of KTM PCR with Tesseract OCR
+Source code to extract NIM of KTM with Tesseract OCR

 ## Prerequisites
 1. Server/Virtual Machine with this minimum spesification